glottophilos-jon/example-work/README.md

 # example-work
 This repository contains some examples of my scripting work for potential employers.
 Not included are my Node.js scripts for testing automation which are property of my employer.
+To see an example of my skills with HTML, CSS, and JavaScript, you can visit my website at [glottophilos.com](https://glottophilos.com).

 A description of the scripts contained in this repository are as follows: